“I Don’t Understand Grammar” is part nine in a ten-part series devoted to English grammar teaching. You may want to start with part one.

 - Most teachers didn’t learn grammar as younger students.
 Some teachers didn’t learn grammar as college students.

-These expectations combined with a lack of background create a problem.
+These expectations combined with a lack of background create a problem when we are expected to teach grammar.

-I have sympathy for this situation.
-I once was this situation.
+I have sympathy for this situation because I once was this situation.

 When I got my first teaching job, I learned that I would indeed be teaching grammar.
 I cannot tell you how fortunate I was.